 With the increasing popularity of Bluetooth devices like mice, keyboards, and headsets, it can be difficult to imagine using the wired versions of these devices.
-Some Linux distributions as well as kali Linux comes with preinstalled Bluetooth for you right out of the box.
+Some Linux distributions as well as kali Linux come with preinstalled Bluetooth for you right out of the box.
 But sometimes it doesn’t work.
 However, I will guide you on how to install Kali Linux Bluetooth.

-Many Linux users complain that the Bluetooth adapter does not work after fresh Kali Linux installation.
+Many Linux users complain that the Bluetooth adapter does not work after a fresh Kali Linux installation.
 Bluetooth connectivity issues in Linux have been around for a long time.
 Many users get trouble sharing their documents with others.
 Others struggle to link their PCs to their handhelds or headphones in order to listen to their favorite playlists or binge-watch videos.

 This problem still exists in the Ubuntu LTS and Kali Linux versions that were just released.
 There are a lot of user complaints about this on the Linux forums.
 So, in this post, we’ll show you how to solve this problem once and for all.

 Probable Kali Linux Bluetooth problems

 - Bluetooth Adapter not working

 - Bluetooth toggle not showing in the top panel

 - Can’t turn on the Bluetooth service

 - Kali Linux Bluetooth Manager is not found in the application menu